hirak99/yabsnap/README.md

     subvolume snapshot del YOUR_SNAP`, and corresponding `-meta.json` files.

 - Does `yabsnap` support live rollback?
   - Yes for **btrfs**.
 The `rollback-gen` command to generate a rollback script, or `rollback` command to apply the script.

     The generated script is designed to let you continue working in the live environment and switch over to the rolled-back state on the next reboot.

     > [!NOTE]
-    > It is **strongly recommended** that you read and understand the script before committing to a rollback.
+    > It is **strongly recommended** that you read and understand the script
-    Doing so will help you see exactly what it does and how to reverse it if needed.
+    > before committing to a rollback.
+Doing so will help you see exactly what
+    > it does and how to reverse it if needed.
 The generated script is intentionally kept small and readable for this reason.

 - Does `yabsnap` support offline rollback?
-  - Yes for **btrfs**.
-It should work normally as long as the recovery environment has not altered the mount points.
+  - Sort of.
+It is not automatic, but is possible with the `--live-subvol-map` argument.

-    For some recovery environments the mounts
-    may not be automatically detected.
-If you are using `grub-btrfs`, you'll need to specify `--live-subvol-map` to let `yabsnap` know which live mount points correspond to which subvolumes.
+    Since recovery environments like `grub-btrfs` mount the devices in a different way than when the snapshot was taken, you'll need to specify `--live-subvol-map` to let `yabsnap` know which live mount points correspond to which subvolume from the snapshot.

     > [!NOTE]
     > NOTE: As with live rollback, it’s strongly recommended that you review the generated script before running it, to ensure you understand what it will do and how to undo it if necessary.